ochrons/scalajs-spa-tutorial/README.md

 MainDispatcher.register(this)
 ```

-The `Todo` module and `MainMenu` register themselves as a listener for `TodoStore` when they are mounted.
-They also initiate a refresh
+The `Todo` module and `MainMenu` register themselves, when they are mounted, as listeners for the `TodoStore` change events.
-for the todos.
+They also initiate a refresh request for the todos.

 ```scala
 def mounted(): Unit = {